ksamuk/pixy/docs/guide/pixy_guide.rst

     --recode --stdout | gzip -c > my_filtered_vcf.vcf.gz

 .. note::
     As of GATK version 4.2.0.0, GenotypeGVCFs only assigns QUAL scores to invariant sites if there are no missing genotypes.
-If you wish to filter on QUAL, invariant and variant     sites will need to be filtered **separately**, with the QUAL filter only applied to variant sites (see below for details).
+If you wish to filter on QUAL (--minQ), invariant and variant sites will need to be filtered **separately**, with the QUAL filter only applied to variant sites (see below for details).

 Optional: Population genetic filters